What is termux-dialog and how I use it

-I use Termux for several years, since I came back from iOS to Android.
-However, only recently I explored
+I have been using Termux for several years, since I came back from iOS to Android.
+However, only recently I have explored

-termux-dialog, which can really be a game changer.
+termux-dialog, and this can be really be a game changer.

 What is termux-dialog and why it matters

-Needless to say, using Termux you can run on your phone (almost) the same scripts you write for your Linux box, or new ones written specifically for it.
-Termux allows you to interact with your phone in several ways, such as the file system, open files and URLs in other applications, etc. It’s a very powerful application if you know what you are doing.
+Needless to say, with Termux on your phone you can run (almost) the same scripts from your Linux box, or write new scripts specifically for your mobile device.
+Termux allows you to interact with your phone in several ways, such as accessing the file system, opening files and URLs in other applications, etc. It’s a very powerful application if you know what you are doing.

 The alternative to